-Enshrined in the Declaration of Independence are a specific set of rights defined as unalienable.
+The Declaration of Independence includes a specific set of rights defined as unalienable.

 Life, Liberty, and the Pursuit of Happiness

-Although Thomas Jefferson was the third President of the United States, he also played an integral part as a Founding Father of the nation.
-At the age of 33, he was the youngest delegate at the Continental Congress, but he was also responsible for drafting the Declaration of Independence.
+At 33, he was the youngest delegate at the Continental Congress, but he was also responsible for drafting the Declaration of Independence.

 The Declaration of Independence